opensciencemap/vtm/README.md

 **This fork is for continue VTM development.
 And make it compatible with latest [Mapsforge](https://github.com/mapsforge/mapsforge).**

-See the [integration guide](docs/Integration.md).
+See the [integration guide](docs/Integration.md) and [changelog](docs/Changelog.md).
 If you have any questions or problems, don't hesitate to ask our public [mailing list](https://groups.google.com/group/mapsforge-dev) for help.
 You can also report bugs and improvement requests via our [issue tracker](https://github.com/mapsforge/vtm/issues).
 And read through [how to contribute](.github/CONTRIBUTING.md) guidelines.

 ## Features
 - Java map library